Explore three of Tanzania's top game parks on the well-loved Northern Safari Circuit in just a few days!

 The Tarangire River is the only permanent water source in the park, during the dry season (July to October), attracting numerous animals to its banks.
 Herds of buffalo and wildebeests, as well as elephants, are frequently sighted along the river.
 We also keep an eye out for various birds on our game drives, as Tarangire is also home to over 100 bird species.

 We overnight at the private camp inside Tarangire again on our second night in Tanzania.

 Today we move on from Tarangire National Park after breakfast.
 We travel through culturally diverse Mto Wa Mbu village en route to our next stop, Lake Manyara National Park.

 Most of day three is spent in Lake Manyara National Park, encountering animals and birds, and enjoying the African bush scenery on game viewing drives.
 The national park is dominated by the Great Rift Lake of Lake Manyara, a shallow alkaline lake attracting numerous water birds.
-Lake Manyara is best known for the huge seasonal flamingo flocks fringing its shores, along with various other waterfowls.
-The national park is also known for its tree climbing lions, often spotted sleeping in the trees or in the shade below, as well as its big baboon troops.
-On our game drive we look out for elephants, hippos, buffalos, banded mongooses, monkeys, klipspringers, and numerous gazelle and antelope species.
+Lake Manyara is best known for the huge seasonal flamingo flocks fringing its shores, along with various other waterfowl.
+The national park is also known for its tree-climbing lions, often spotted sleeping in the trees or in the shade below, as well as its big baboon troops.
+On our game drive, we look out for elephants, hippos, buffalos, banded mongooses, monkeys, klipspringers, and numerous gazelle and antelope species.